MrExplode/Prog1/README.md

 # Prog1

 Source codes for `high level programming 1` course.
+Don't for get to check out the (literally) [Hungarian version](https://github.com/MrExplode/Prog1/tree/hulang) of the code.

 ### Compiling